chris-whitlam/triangulate-website/packages/ui/README.md

 ![alt Triangulate Logo](https://triangulate-game.netlify.app/img/word-logo_1080.fa33f7ae.png)
 # Promotional Website - UI
 This is the UI package for the Triangulate website.
+It is part of a larger monorepo.

 ## Prerequisites
   - Node